victuk/victuk/README.md

 ## I'm [Victor](https://victorukok.netlify.app).  🎉🎈 🎉🎈

 ### A bit about me...
 I'm from Akwa Ibom state but I live with my family in Calabar.
-I've written projects baed on NextJS, ExpressJS, Vue and Python(Flask and FastAPI).
+I've written projects based on NextJS, ExpressJS, Vue and Python(Flask and FastAPI).

 #### 😄  Pronouns:
 <a href="#">